senseobservationsystems/SilentPush/README.md

     1. Active in the foreground.
     2. Suspended in the background.
     3. After force-quitting it from the app switcher.
-    4. Change the app’s permissions to receive notifications and/or perform Background App Refresh in Settings.
+    4. After changing the app’s permissions to receive notifications and/or perform Background App Refresh in Settings.

-## Sending Push Notifications
+## How to Send Push Notifications

 I recommend Mattt Thompson’s [Houston](https://github.com/nomad/Houston) for sending push notifications from the command line (part of the [Nomad](http://nomad-cli.com) set of command line tools).